How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 • Hydration reservoir sleeve inside the backpack keeps your water bladder securely in place and easily accessible during your outdoor adventures.

-• First-class AirScape injection-molded carrying system that transfers pack load effectively.
+• First-class AirScape suspension system with an injection-molded, die-cut foam backpanel that transfers pack load effectively.

 • Attachment points for trekking poles and other gear, as well as a dual ice axe attachment and removable sleeping pad straps.